WhymustIhaveaname/libtglang-phase2/README.md

 ## Dataset Properties

-This time telegram provided a dataset.
-There are 21738 text pieces and among them 1969 are codes.
+This time Telegram provided a dataset.
+There are 21738 text pieces, and among them 1969 are codes.
 I put them into `ml2023dataset.db`.

 The longest human language is 11117; the longest code is 4081.
-Some very long code end with '⚠ *message was cropped according to telegram limits!* ⚠'.
+Some very long code ends with '⚠ *message was cropped according to telegram limits!* ⚠'.

 We did some simple classification.
-The languages, its index and #appearing and the frequency are as follows (sort by the freq):
+The languages, their index and #appearing, and the frequency are as follows (sorted by the freq):

 |Language   |idx |count|freq|
 |-----------|----|-----|----|